M-E-Rademaker/MyDesk/ToolCollection.md

 Statistical analysis is at the heart of the answer to most scientific questions.
 This is especially true for questions related to economics and/or businesses management.
+While classical statistical and econometric *theory* does not necessarily require the use of computer software, actual *application* and data analysis in general is inherently computer driven.
+Furthermore modern statistics (like neural nets or Monte Carlo simulation) by and large evolved around computer driven progress and may thus be seen as inherently computer-dependent.
+This is emphasized by a quote in the 2016 book [Computer Age Statistical Inference](https://web.stanford.edu/~hastie/CASI/) by Bradley Efron and Trevor Hastie, two of the most famous statisticians/computer scientists:

+> Almost all topics in twenty-first century statistics are now
+> computer-dependent \[...\]

-A set of SPT's that help built, explore, evaluate, and interpret models of any complexity is therefore indispensable.
+Hence, a set of SPT's that help built, explore, evaluate, and interpret models of any complexity is therefore indispensable.
 While standard spread sheet programs such as [Microsoft Excel](https://products.office.com/de-de/excel) do have its benefits, it is important to realize that they are not designed for more complex statistical tasks.
 Additionally, they usually only poorly integrate with